What you get:

-- A guide written by Joseph Maxwell—who helped write the Associate Developer test, a 2019 Magento Master, who has helped hundreds or thousands become Magento certified.
+- A guide written by Joseph Maxwell—who helped write the Associate Developer test, a 2019 Magento Master, who has helped hundreds, even thousands, become Magento certified.

-- Project guide: a free PDF (almost 70 pages) with detailed information on building a practical project.
+- Project guide: a written ebook PDF (almost 70 pages) with detailed information on building a practical project.
 This is for the learners who like to read.

 - A git repository: peeking is allowed here.

 - Our friends in India, Bangladesh and Pakistan get 50% with the code 50OFFINDIA.

 I would recommend everyone to go through them [the project guide].

 Now... the story:

 Instead of an article that lists 5, 7.5 or 10 resources that will help you become a Magento developer,, here is one resource that I wrote to help you become a Magento professional.